 The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with the top 10 blockchain stocks in China.

-“The new generation of information technology represented by artificial intelligence (AI), quantum information, mobile communication, internet of things, and blockchain is accelerating breakthroughs in its range of applications,” he said.
+China wants to be an industry leader, and President Xi Jinping praised the technology in 2018.
+“The new generation of information technology represented by artificial intelligence (AI), quantum information, mobile communication, internet of things, and blockchain is accelerating breakthroughs in its range of applications,” he noted.

 The Chinese government is also embracing blockchain as a way to strengthen its cybersecurity infrastructure.
-Analyst Kai von Carnap of the Mercator Institute for China Studies recently commented that “as of 2020, blockchain applications for government services represented more than one fourth of all blockchain applications developed in China, and many of the 400 or more policies published by national ministries as well as provincial and city governments support this development.”
+Analyst Kai von Carnap of the Mercator Institute for China Studies recently commented that in 2020 “blockchain applications for government services represented more than one fourth of all blockchain applications developed in China."
+He added that the technology is supported at the national, provincial and city government levels.

-What’s more, nearly 27,500 new Chinese companies used blockchain in 2020, up 52 percent from 2018.
-The publication attributes this dramatic increase in part to Xi’s endorsement of the technology.
+What’s more, nearly 27,500 new Chinese companies used blockchain technology in 2020, up 52 percent from 2018.
+This dramatic increase came in part due to Xi’s endorsement of the technology.